 The two go back and forth over the next few lines with the second speaker correcting the first.

 In the final four lines they return to the topic they began with, the problems inherent in the concept of a woman’s role in society.
-First though, the second speaker compliments the first.
+First, though, the second speaker complements the first.
 She speaks of the sound of her friend’s laughter.
 It has “undertones / of oak and berries.”
 This sweet and happy moment is brought back Ito reality with the final two lines.

 The first speaker concludes the poem by adding that her laughter also has undertones of “martial law.”
 This “law” is that which was conceived “in a garden.”
 It is likely this is a reference to the Garden of Eden and religion’s subjugation of women.
 It was from the Bible that millennia of discriminatory practices were inspired and encouraged.